What is your photography style?

 Who will be the photographer on the day of my wedding?

-Melissa Napoli will be your wedding photographer.
-There will also be an experienced second photographer present, and is included in all packages.
+Melissa Napoli (ME!) will be your wedding photographer.
+There will also be an experienced second photographer present, if it is included in your package.

 How many hours will you be at my wedding taking pictures?

 My packages start with 6 hours of continuous wedding day coverage.
 Additional hours may be added.

 How many photos will you take at my wedding?